witbm/DeepLL/README.md

 </p>

 ## Confusion Matrix (English Dataset)
 The following confusion matrix was achieved on the English corpus.
-Further metrics can be found in the [evaluation report](evaluation_report.csv)

 <p align="center">
   <img src="confusion_matrix.png" alt="Confusion Matrix" width="50%">
 </p>

+Further metrics can be found in the [evaluation report](evaluation_report.csv).